 Maintain strong muscles that help you lift and move more safely, therefore protecting your abdomen.
 Start with your arms.

 Be careful when lifting.
 When you lift or carry anything, do it safely and with good technique.

 Adapt exercises and daily activities to make sure they’re appropriate.
 Consult your healthcare professional before beginning any new workout regimen or daily activity.

 The me+™ recovery series, provides information and support about the importance of movement and physical activity after ostomy surgery.

 Too many people are worried about harming themselves by doing physical activity, when in fact there are so many benefits to being active.
 To address this, we developed the me+ recovery series which is based-on gentle movements - guiding users through their recovery after ostomy surgery and beyond.

 The good news is, you don’t have to go through it alone.
-A dedicated team of me+™ ostomy nurses and product specialists is just a phone call away, 1-800-422-8811, with answers and support to make living with an ostomy a little easier.
+A dedicated team of me+™ ostomy nurses and product specialists is just an email or phone call away, reach out to firstname.lastname@example.org or 1-800-422-8811, for the answers and support you may be looking for to make living with an ostomy a little easier.
 Whether you need help with ostomy care, knowing what products to use or are coping with tricky lifestyle issues, they genuinely care about you and getting you back to doing the things you love.